≡ Menu

 TSMC focuses exclusively on this model, without designing its own chips.
 In contrast, Samsung runs a foundry business alongside its own semiconductor design and manufacturing, serving external clients and producing chips for its products.

-Let’s look at the profit and margin!
+Let’s look at the comparison results!

 Please use the table of contents to navigate this page.